What are the Differences Between Microsoft 365 Business Standard vs. Premium

 Comparing The Two

-Microsoft 365 Business Standard and Premium are similar in the way that they share the base features of the Standard plan.
-This means that they are both subscription-based, include the core applications of Exchange Online, SharePoint Online, and Skype for Business.
-They also come with business email and calendaring, file storage and sharing, video conferencing, and team collaboration tools.
+- Microsoft 365 Business Standard and Premium share many of the same core features, including subscription-based access to Exchange Online, SharePoint Online, and Skype for Business, along with business email and calendaring, file storage and sharing, video conferencing, and team collaboration tools.

 Access To Intune